StormMaster is an extremely strong modular water-permeable polypropylene unit with a large storage capacity.

 The StormMaster has been designed specifically to meet the needs of sustainable construction as advocated by the UK Government and provides the means for rainwater, collected from roofs and pavements, to be infiltrated into the soil.
 The sewage system is relieved of additional loads and drying out of the sub-surface can be prevented.

-These underground storage units are wrapped in a heavy duty non woven, needle punched geotextile to allow water discharge to the subsurface, but may not allow any soil or sand particles to go through.
+These underground storage units are wrapped in a heavy duty non woven, needle punched geotextile to allow water discharge to the subsurface, but do not allow soil or sand particles to go through.

 - Car Parks